robsomers900/dj-assistant-song-picker/README.md

 # dj-assistant-song-picker
-Vanilla JS app for picking songs that will mix well from a curated playlist.
+Vanilla JS app for picking songs that will mix well from a curated Spotify playlist.